kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.txt

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support and other improvements and extensions.

+2019-07-26 (v6.0e/06)

+  Removed an error in 'text before colon' detection.
+Digits before the colon are allowed now.

+  Removed a problem of losing text in the shown subtitle when it is in bold.

+  Solved several problems in subtitles with more than one line.

+  Solved a problem with undo and bold tags.

 2019-07-21 (v6.0e/05)

   The Outline/Shadow problem has been solved.